astraey/backstage-investing/README.md

-# Getting Started with the Santa Maria React App
+# Getting Started with the Backstage React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To connect your app to the correct backend environment using the Amplify CLI, run the Local Setup command, found in AWS Account -> Amplify -> Backend evironments -> Local setup instructions.
+You may have to run amplify init as well, before you run the local setup command.

+### `amplify init`

 ## Available Scripts